You’ve got big dreams but are scared of starting your own business.

 Really failure is required to lead to success.
 This is true both in life and in business.

-In life, let’s look at jobs.
+A practical example is your work history.
 Your first job teaches you a lot about what you love and don’t love to do at work.
 Maybe you found out that you loved working with people but really don’t like being in a fast-paced environment.
 So you find another job that aligns more with these values and you keep repeating this until you find the job or career that works best for you.

 The first job wasn’t a failure.
 It was simply part of the process to finding the right job for you down the road.